NervanaSystems/ngraph/doc/sphinx/source/frameworks/overview.rst

 A framework is "supported" with a framework :term:`bridge` that can be written or cloned and used to connect to nGraph device backends while maintaining the framework's programmatic or user interface.
 A `bridge currently exists`_ for the TensorFlow framework.
+We also have a bridge to do :doc:`paddle_integ`.
 Intel previously contributed work to an MXNet bridge; however, support for this bridge is no longer active.

 `ONNX`_ on its own is not a framework; however, it can be used with nGraph's :doc:`../python_api/index` to import and execute ONNX models.